 The qualification recognition (QR) process varies for each profession and trade.
 While some steps in the QR process can be completed outside of Manitoba/Canada, the process is typically completed in Canada.
 When you apply to a regulatory body you will be required to meet certain criteria.
 Examples include:

-- undergo a language examination (which may differ from those required for immigration)
+- provide language proficiency test results (which may differ from those required for immigration)

 The QR process leading to professional registration (licensure or certification) can be very complex.
 It requires a commitment of time, effort, and money.
 Being well informed will help you to plan your career path in Manitoba.